jsreport/docs/docs/configuration.md

 **tempDirectory** (`string`) - optionally specifies absolute or relative path to directory where the application stores temporary files

-## Rendering Source
+## Allow local files and local modules

-**renderingSource** (`string`) - This property specifies if jsreport is running in a trusted environment.
-When the environment is trusted it will allow access to the local file system and allow the use of custom nodejs modules during rendering execution. available values are `trusted` (which specifies that jsreport is under safe environment) and `untrusted` (which specified that jsreport will be used under environment that requires more security considerations)
+**allowLocalFilesAccess** (`boolean`) - When true this property specifies that jsreport should allow access to the local file system and use of custom nodejs modules during rendering execution

 ## Rendering configuration